singh-ab/jobweave/README.md

 ## 🚀 Usage

-### Method 1: Extension Popup
+### Quick Start Workflow

+1. **Open the Extension**

-1. Click the extension icon in the Chrome toolbar
+   - Click the Jobweave icon in Chrome toolbar
-2. Choose your summary preferences (type, length, format)
-3. Either:
-   - Click "Summarize Current Page" to summarize visible content
-   - Click "Summarize Selected Text" if you have text selected
+   - Or open the side panel for more space

+2. **Add Job Description**

-   - Paste text into the text area and click "Summarize Text"
+   - Paste the job description into the first text area

-### Method 2: Context Menu

-1. Select text on any webpage
-2. Right-click and choose "Summarize selected text"
-3. View the summary in a modal overlay

-### Method 3: Page Summary
+   - OR click "📄 Capture from current page" if viewing a job posting
+   - The AI will analyze key requirements and skills

+3. **Add Your Resume** (Optional)

+   - Paste 3-10 bullets about your experience
+   - OR click "📄 Upload Resume (PDF)" to upload your PDF resume
+   - Text will be extracted automatically (client-side only)

+4. **Customize Settings**

+   - Choose tone (Professional, Confident, Friendly, Neutral)
+   - Select bullet length (Short, Medium, Long)
+   - Toggle metric preferences

+5. **Generate**

+   - Click "🎯 Tailor Now"
+   - Get 5 tailored resume bullets
+   - Get a targeted cover letter draft

+6. **Use Results**
+   - Click "📋 Copy All Bullets" or "📋 Copy Letter"
+   - Click "🔁 Regenerate" for variations
+   - Click "💾 Save Version" to keep track of applications

+### Side Panel Usage

-1. Click the extension icon
+1. Right-click the Jobweave icon → "Open Side Panel"
-2. Click "Summarize Current Page" to get a summary of the main content
+2. Work with larger input areas while browsing job postings
+3. All features available in both popup and side panel

 ## 🎨 Customization

 The extension saves your preferences automatically:

-- Summary Type
-- Summary Length
-- Output Format
+- **Tone**: Professional, Confident, Friendly, or Neutral
+- **Bullets Length**: Short, Medium, or Long
+- **Cover Letter Length**: Short or Medium
+- **Metric Preferences**: Emphasize numbers, percentages, and dollar amounts

-Your preferences persist across sessions.
+Your preferences persist across sessions and apply to all future generations.

 ## 🛠️ Technical Details

 ### Architecture

 - **Manifest Version**: 3
+- **Version**: 1.3.0
-- **Permissions**: activeTab, contextMenus, scripting, storage
+- **Permissions**: activeTab, contextMenus, scripting, storage, sidePanel
+- **APIs Used**:
-- **API Used**: Chrome's built-in Summarizer API (Gemini Nano)
+  - Chrome's built-in Summarizer API (Gemini Nano) - Primary
+  - Mozilla's pdf.js (v4.0.379) - For PDF parsing
+- **Processing**: 100% client-side, no server communication

+### Privacy & Security

+- **Zero Data Collection**: No analytics, no tracking, no telemetry
+- **Local Processing**: All AI operations run on your device
+- **No Uploads**: Resume and JD data never leaves your browser
+- **No External Servers**: Extension works completely offline after setup

 ### Files Structure

 ```
-AI Extension/
+jobweave/
 ├── manifest.json       # Extension configuration
-├── popup.html          # Main UI
+├── popup.html          # Popup UI
+├── sidepanel.html      # Side panel UI
-├── popup.js            # Popup logic
+├── popup.js            # Main logic (shared by popup & sidepanel)
 ├── styles.css          # Styling
-├── background.js       # Service worker
+├── background.js       # Service worker (context menus, side panel)
-├── content.js          # Content script for in-page functionality
+├── content.js          # Content script for page capture
+├── lib/
+│   ├── pdf.mjs         # PDF.js library (576 KB)
+│   └── pdf.worker.mjs  # PDF.js worker (1831 KB)
-├── icons/              # Extension icons (16, 32, 48, 128)
+├── icons/              # Extension icons
+├── download-pdfjs.ps1  # Script to download pdf.js library
-└── README.md           # This file
+└── docs/               # Documentation files
 ```

 ## 🐛 Troubleshooting

-### "API not available"
+### "Model Status Unknown" or "Model Unavailable"

 - Ensure you're using Chrome 138 or higher
 - Check that the required flags are enabled in `chrome://flags`
-- Verify your system meets the hardware requirements
+- Verify your system meets the hardware requirements (22GB storage, 4GB+ VRAM)
+- Visit `chrome://on-device-internals` to check model status

 ### "Model needs to be downloaded"

-- The first use requires downloading Gemini Nano (~22GB)
+- Click "🎯 Tailor Now" to initiate the download (requires user gesture)
+- First download requires ~22GB storage and may take 10-30 minutes
-- Ensure you have sufficient storage and an unmetered connection
+- Ensure you have an unmetered (unlimited) internet connection
-- Check `chrome://on-device-internals` for model status

-### "Not available on this device"

-- Verify your OS is supported
-- Check GPU requirements (>4GB VRAM)
-- Ensure sufficient storage space (22GB+ free)

-### Summarization Fails

-- Try shorter text segments
+- Check download progress in the Model Status card

+### "Failed to parse PDF"

+- Only text-based PDFs are supported (not scanned images)
+- Password-protected PDFs cannot be parsed
+- Try exporting your resume as a fresh PDF
+- Very complex layouts may have text extraction issues

+### "No output language was specified" Warning

+- This should be resolved in v1.3.0
+- If you still see it, try reloading the extension
+- Check that you're using the latest version

+### Generation Produces Poor Results

-- Check that the text has at least 50 characters
+- Ensure JD has at least 100 characters
+- Provide resume bullets for better context
+- Try different tone settings
+- Click "Regenerate" for variations
+- More detailed JDs produce better results

+### Extension Won't Load

+- Check that all files are present (especially `lib/pdf.mjs` and `lib/pdf.worker.mjs`)
+- Run `download-pdfjs.ps1` if pdf.js files are missing
-- Restart Chrome if issues persist
+- Check Chrome DevTools console for errors
+- Try reloading the extension from `chrome://extensions/`

 ## 📚 Resources